 Nolite te Bastardes Carborundorum, Bitches

+This was the first painting that I did in this series.
+I was pretty fired up at the time and wanted to create a confrontational documentation of the very outwardly obvious versions of strength.
+I chose the title to match.
 “Nolite te Bastardes Carborundorum, Bitches” comes from the recent TV adaptation of Margaret Atwood’s dystopian novel The Handmaid’s Tale.
 Though the phrase is technically made-up Latin, it has taken on a life of its own, as a sort of feminist rallying cry.
 These words mean “don’t let the bastards grind you down” in the novel.
 The TV series adds a modern twist with “Bitches” directing the statement outwardly and globally instead of inwardly and singularly.
 It also adds confrontation and camaraderie, both of which I think is needed these days.
 Women are often considered bitches when they are aggressive, the exact opposite of how men are regarded when they push for what they want.
-These words represent both the personal battles of this woman and her unflinching leadership in the work-place, on the jujitsu mat, and in her lifestyle choices that better our environment.
-She is steadfast in all aspects of her life against varying voices that say she can’t or she’s waisting her time.
+These words represent both the personal battles of this woman and her unflinching leadership in the work-place and on the jiu-jitsu mat.
+She is steadfast in all aspects of her life against varying voices that say she can’t or she’s wasting her time.